 The wood can also warp, splint, and crack due to the high water pressure.

 Other non-dishwasher-safe items are plastic bottles with stickers.
 When exposed to heat, the stickers and labels fall on the heating element and burn.

 Some plastic spoon and knife handles could also expand and fall on the metal plate.

 When buying utensils, always check if they are dishwasher safe.
-Exposing flimsy plastics to the high temperatures in the appliance causes dishwasher smoking.
+Exposing flimsy plastics to the high temperatures in the appliance causes dishwasher smoke.